 In 2018, 397 lives were lost to suicide and the number of teenage male suicides had risen to 19, the highest recorded in Singapore.
 In fact, suicide is the leading external cause of deaths in Singapore and it is the leading cause of death for those aged 10 – 29.
 Although suicide is a serious public health concern that cuts across the lifespan and different cultures, it remains a sensitive and taboo topic in Singapore.
 Hence, the current situation demands more open conversations and more actions toward suicide prevention work.

 The changes in the social landscape brings about many challenges.
-Recent news coverage about social media and its relation with suicide deaths and attempts of teenagers, and the series of suicide deaths and attempts from stress at the workplace, brings forth the need to be aware of current efforts and understand how we can meet gaps that potentially exists in our community.
+News coverage about social media and its relation with suicide deaths and attempts of teenagers, and the series of suicide deaths and attempts from stress at the workplace, brings forth the need to be aware of current efforts and understand how we can meet gaps that potentially exists in our community.

-In conjunction with Samaritans of Singapore (SOS) 50th anniversary, Unifying Communities; Strengthening Hope conference brings together experts in different fields of work to share their knowledge and experience on suicide and its prevention.
+In conjunction with Samaritans of Singapore (SOS) 50th anniversary, Unifying Communities; Strengthening Hope conference brought together experts in different fields of work to share their knowledge and experience on suicide and its prevention.
 This year, we have included opportunities to discuss matters related to the elderly, digital media, workplace mental health, and challenges faced by minority groups in Singapore.
 Over 300 local and overseas delegates joined us at the conference.